SimonGenin/LaravelVariables/readme.md

 It does the same thing as the *config* helper, with more ways to call it.

-The goal here was to have a strict seperation for varaibles that are global, but don't belong in another configuration file.
+The goal here was to have a strict separation for variables that are global, but don't belong in another configuration file.

 Once installed, you will have a new configuration file, called "variables.php".
-Just like any other config file, you can define many values by using nested array.
+Just like any other config file, you can define many values by using nested arrays.

 Here's an exemple of what it could be used for: